-Any student in grades 9-12 who maintains an "A" for EVERY quarter and 1st semester in the school year in any subject may exempt the final exam in that subject, providing they have no quarter or semester grades lower than a "C" in any other subjects.
+Any student in grades 9-12 who maintains an "A" per semester in the school year and has five absences or fewer in any subject may be exempt from the final exam in that subject, providing they have no semester grades lower than a "C" in any other subjects.
 Exemptions are determined by current grades one (1) week prior to exam week.

-- 1. Students who are exempt from an exam are not required to attend the review if the review period is during exam week. - 2.
+- 1. Students will be allotted one (1) college visit per semester that will not count against exam exemption; however, this day will still count as an excused absence. - 2.
+Students who are exempt from an exam are not required to attend the review if the review period is during exam week. - 3.
 Students will be permitted to leave campus during the review or exam period for a subject from which they are exam exempt if they drive or are transported by a parent.
-They must return promptly for any other required reviews or exams. - 3.
-Students may not leave campus with other students. - 4.
+They must return promptly for any other required reviews or exams. - 4.
+Students may not leave campus with other students. - 5.
 Students who do not drive or do not have transportation with a parent must bring something to do and stay in the classroom while the review/exam is being conducted.
-We do not have the area or personnel to supervise students who are exempt from an exam. - 5.
+We do not have the area or personnel to supervise students who are exempt from an exam. - 6.
 Teachers will let students know if they have met the requirements to exempt the exam.